| | |

 How To Make Colored Popcorn For Family Movie Nights!

-It seems to be rare that we are all together.
-With three kids, their school schedules, soccer, homework, and working, we don’t often get to spend a quiet evening at home!!
-Thankfully, soccer practice was canceled this past week because of Michael’s tournament so I had a night with all three kids at home.
+It seems to be rare for us all to be together.
+With three kids, their school schedules, soccer, homework, and working, we rarely get to spend a quiet evening at home!!
+Thankfully, soccer practice was canceled this past week because of Michael’s tournament, so I had a night with all three kids at home.

-One of our favorite things to do is to have a family movie night.
-The kids love to pop their own popcorn and lately we have fallen in love with finding new ways to make popcorn besides just adding butter.
-Now one of my favorite mom hacks is the movie night tray!
-Each kid gets their own full of their own treats! (see more -> here)
+One of our favorite things is having a family movie night.
+The kids love to pop their own popcorn, and lately, we have fallen in love with finding new ways to make popcorn besides just adding butter.
+Now, one of my favorite mom hacks is the movie night tray!
+Each kid gets their own full of their own treats! (see more -> here

 Colored Popcorn Ingredients: